Polyendocrine Metabolic Ovarian Syndrome (PMOS) Diet: Friendly Foods & FAQs

 Constant grazing and snacking throughout the day instead of having proper meals, however, can lead to overeating and poor nutritional quality

-It is okay to snack with PCOS but I would limit it to 1-2 healthy snacks per day.
+It is okay to snack with PMOS but I would limit it to 1-2 healthy snacks per day.

-While there is no need to go completely sugar-free if you have PCOS, sweets should be eaten in moderation (maximum 1-2x per week).
-Unfortunately, refined sugars are one of the worst foods for PCOS.
-This is because refined carbohydrates can elevate blood sugar levels and worsen insulin resistance and PCOS symptoms.
+While there is no need to go completely sugar-free if you have PMOS, sweets should be eaten in moderation (maximum 1-2x per week).
+Unfortunately, refined sugars are one of the worst foods for PMOS.
+This is because refined carbohydrates can elevate blood sugar levels and worsen insulin resistance and PMOS symptoms.

 How much sugar is too much sugar?